Seaforth Oval to Bluff Lookout Walk in Garigal NP

 Dogs: Not allowed

-The walking track to the Bluff Lookout starts from the Seaforth Oval, which has a reasonably sized car park (see map location).
+The walking track to the Bluff Lookout starts from the Seaforth Oval, which has a well-sized car park (see map location).

 Shorter Access Trail